3 Important IHE Terminology

 IHE Profiles are implementable specifications describing how to use established standards to meet specific healthcare needs.
 Referencing profiles offers a common language that healthcare professionals and vendors can use to discuss the needs of healthcare providers and the integration capabilities of Health Information Technology (HIT) systems in precise terms backed by detailed specifications.

 IHE Profiles define the behavior of IHE Actors, which are information systems or components of information systems that produce, manage, or act on health information.
 Actors exchange information through standards-based transactions.
 Examples of actors include Order Filler, Order Placer, Content Creator or Image Manager.
 Examples of transactions include Query Modality Worklist, Retrieve Images, Register DocumentSet, or Communicate Infusion Order.
-See Appendix A for a complete list of all IHE actors and definitions.
-See Appendix B for a complete list of all IHE Transactions.
+See Appendix A for a information on accessing a complete list of all IHE actors and definitions.
+See Appendix B for information on accessing a complete list of all IHE Transactions.

-The aforementioned documents, as well as the IHE Glossary, are available on ihe.net here .
+Links to the aforementioned documents, as well as to the IHE Glossary, are available on ihe.net here.

 3.2 Technical Frameworks, Connectathons, and Integration Statements